 Lindsay took the trouble of preparing test batches of vanilla extract out of a number of different types of vanilla beans to decide which she thought tasted the best.

-She eventually settled on ”Near Gourmet Bourbon Planifolia Vanilla Beans” (splits) to make her holiday gifts.
+She eventually settled on ”Near Gourmet Bourbon Planifolia Vanilla Beans” (splits) to make vanilla extract as holiday gifts.
 These are beans grown on the island of Madagascar just off the coast of Africa that have actually split on the vine or during the curing process.

 Lindsay explained that many commercial vanilla extract manufacturers prefer “splits” because often they have a higher vanillin content – typically 0.23 grams of vanillin per 100 ML versus the usual 0.18 grams per 100 ML for high quality extract grade beans.